NicoDupont/Resources/VBA-Excel/readme.md

 ### VBA - Excel
 ---

-For each resource, you have a .bas(vb) file.
+For each resource, you have a .bas(vb) or a .md file.
-An example is provided if possible.
+An example is provided if possible. => xlsx or xlsm file

 #### Various :